project8/mermithid/documentation/intro.rst

 Introduction to mermithid
 --------------------------

+Mermithid is a python package for Project 8 analyses.
-Mermithid is an extention of the morpho analysis framework containing processors specific to Project 8 needs.
+It is built on top of the morpho package, adding new functions and processors for Project 8 specific needs.
+It also interfaces with external C++ libraries (Cicada and Phylloxera) used in these new processors.

+The core functioning of mermithid is similar to morpho.
+Mermithid can be used from morpho config files or inside a python script thanks to its python interface.